 Why New Year Resolutions Don’t Work

 So, why do new year resolutions fail?

 However, as BJ Fogg has said, “Design beats willpower.”
-Anytime.
-Everytime.

 Do this instead…

-Do this instead: start your 2020 early by turning those very tasks, projects and habits on your new year resolution into goals.
-Furthermore, break your goals down into simple steps with deadlines, and plan to start ticking them off from this Christmas.
+Therefore, start your year early by turning the items on your new year resolution list into goals.
+Furthermore, break the goals down into simple steps, tasks and habits with deadlines, and plan to start ticking them off immediately.